Deformation Quantization for Actions of K\"ahlerian Lie Groups: Polarized symplectic symmetric spaces

-The latter observation leads us to introduce the following terminology: \begin{dfn} Starting from a non-exact polarized transvection triple $(\g,\sigma,\varpi)$, the associated polarization quadruple $(\fL,\sigma_\fL,\xi,\fB)$ is called the (infinitesimal) {\bf full polarization quadruple}.
+The latter observation leads us to introduce the following terminology: \begin{dfn} The polarization quadruple $(\fL,\sigma_\fL,\xi,\fB)$ associated to a non-exact polarized transvection triple $(\g,\sigma,\varpi)$, is called the (infinitesimal) {\bf full polarization quadruple}.
 The sub-quadruple $(\tilde{\g},\tilde{\sigma},\xi\big|_{\tilde\g},\b)$ is called the associated (infinitesimal) {\bf transvection quadruple}.

-In the sequel, we will denote by $\L$ the connected, simply connected Lie group with Lie algebra $\fL$ and we will consider the connected Lie sub-group $\tilde{G}$ of $\L$ tangent to $\tilde{\g}$.
-We will denote by $\bB$ (respectively $B$) the connected Lie sub-group of $\L$ (respectively of $\tilde G$) associated to $\fB$ (respectively to $\b$). \end{dfn}
+In the sequel, we will denote by $\L$ the connected, simply connected Lie group with Lie algebra $\fL$ and we will consider the connected Lie subgroup $\tilde{G}$ of $\L$ tangent to $\tilde{\g}$.
+We will denote by $\bB$ (respectively $B$) the connected Lie subgroup of $\L$ (respectively of $\tilde G$) associated to $\fB$ (respectively to $\b$). \end{dfn} We summarize the present section by the following \begin{prop} \begin{enumerate} \item[(i)] Every symplectic symmetric space uniquely determines a transvection symplectic triple (cf$.$ Definition \ref{TST}). \item[(ii)] Every siLa (cf$.$ Definition \ref{SILA}) uniquely determines a simply connected symplectic symmetric space. \item[(iii)] In the simply connected \underline{and} transvection case, the correspondences mentioned in items (i) and (ii) are inverse to one another. \item[(iv)] Every non-exact transvection symplectic triple $(\g,\sigma,\varpi)$ (cf$.$ Definition \ref{TST} with non-exact two-cocycle) uniquely determines a pair of exact polarization quadruples: the associated infinitesimal full polarization quadruple $(\fL,\sigma_\fL,\xi,\fB)$ and its transvection sub-quadruple $(\tilde{\g},\tilde{\sigma},\xi\big|_{\tilde\g},\b)$ (cf$.$ Proposition \ref{pol-quad} and Definition \ref{TRANSFULL}). \item[(v)] The three siLa's involved in item (iv): $(\g,\sigma,\varpi)$, $\big(\tilde{\g},\tilde{\sigma},\delta \xi\big|_{\tilde\g}\big)$ and $\left(\fL,\sigma_\fL,\delta\xi\right)$ all determine the same simply connected polarized symplectic symmetric space (cf$.$ Definition \ref{SAMESS}). \end{enumerate} \end{prop}

-\subsection{Unitary representations of symmetric spaces}
+\section{Unitary representations of symmetric spaces}

-In this subsection, we fix $(\g,\sigma,\varpi)$ a non-exact polarized transvection triple, to which we associate a transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$, according to the construction underlying Definition \ref{TRANSFULL}.

-We start with the following {\em pre-quantization} condition: in the sequel we will always assume the character $\xi|_\b:\b\to\R$ exponentiates to $B$ as a unitary character
+In this section, we fix $(\g,\sigma,\varpi)$ a non-exact polarized transvection triple, to which we associate a (connected and simply connected) transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$, according to the construction underlying Definition \ref{TRANSFULL}.
+We start with the following {\em pre-quantization} condition: in the sequel we will always assume that the character $\xi|_\b:\b\to\R$ exponentiates to $B$ as a unitary character